stefanil/play2-clickstart/README.md

 ## To run this locally:

-You will need a locally running MySQL server for this instance.
+You will need a locally running MySQL server for this instance, or you can use your cloudbees DB created above as part of of the clickstart.

+provide the environment variables so Play can connect to your DB:

+    export DATABASE_URL_DB=mysql://URL_TO_DB_HERE
+    export DATABASE_PASSWORD_DB=PASSWORD_HERE
+    export DATABASE_USERNAME_DB=USERNAME_HERE

-Use the following command, and then browse to localhost:9000
+Use the following command, and then browse to localhost:9000:

     play run

+To get your cloudbees DB info - run bees db:info -p youraccount/appname(from your clickstart)